eabg/django-ftp-deploy/docs/getinvolved.rst

 Application use `Nose <https://nose.readthedocs.org/en/latest/>`_ as test runner and  `Fabric <http://docs.fabfile.org/en/1.8/>`_ library to automate testing process.

-In order to run tests go into *ftp_deploy/tests* directory and then:
+In order to run tests go into *tests* directory and:

 * *all* tests::